 The Volunteer Lawyer Program of Northeast Indiana, Inc. (VLP) is a 501 (c)(3) organization founded in 2002 by a group of local attorneys and judges committed to providing a program that would offer free legal help for low-income individuals and families.
 The VLP does not employ attorneys.
 Intake paralegals field the inquiry calls of over 10,000 annually; screen for income qualification and case type; process and open files; and place qualified cases with volunteer attorneys willing to help the clients without charge.

 The VLP is governed by a board of attorneys, judges, and community members representing nine counties served in northeast Indiana.
-The daily operations of the VLP are managed by an executive director and four intake paralegals.
+The daily operations of the VLP are managed by an executive director, a volunteer coordinator, and four intake paralegals.